profplump/MacOS/PhotosSnapshot/Readme.md

 The value of `DATE_STRING` should match the subfolder used in an existing snapshot

 This will reprocess the existing snapshot by adding new assets and retrying any missing resources.
-It will not modify or remove any existing files.
+It will not modify (nor verify) any existing files.

-Use `WARN_EXISTS` to log existing resource files (which are never modified)

 --